DellieKate/ISK1001_Assessment3/README.md

 #### **4. Lack of Consent Mechanism (APP 3, APP 5)**:
 There is currently no process for confirming patient consent prior to data entry.
 A prompt for user verification and consent is recommended.

-More detail and elaboration of these issues and others recieved via external feedback, along with proposed solutions can be found in our project's internal documentation and read [HERE](README_Files/ETHICS_SECURITY.md).
+Of these vulnerabilities, two of the four issues — Issues 1 and 4 — were selected for inclusion in our legal and ethical reflection pieces.
+More detail and elaboration on these issues, along with additional concerns raised through external feedback and our proposed solutions, can be found in our project’s internal documentation, available [HERE](README_Files/ETHICS_SECURITY.md).

-For our complete record of both **given and received feedback**, please refer to [feedback_log.md](feedback_log.md).
+For a complete record of both feedback we **received** and feedback we **provided**, please refer to [feedback_log.md](feedback_log.md).

 ## Licenses